FunhouseAtelier/remix-v2-examples/07-database-integration/07-01-with-prisma/07-01-01-installing-prisma/07-07-01b-for-a-mongodb-atlas-database/README.md

 ## Notes

 - This example shows how to install Prisma for a new MongoDB Atlas database, but it can also be done for an existing MongoDB database.
-In that case you should skip the \*\*Edit `prisma/schema.prisma` section, and instead of the `npx prisma db push` terminal command, use `npx prisma db pull` command to do the inverse: force the prisma schema to match the schema infered by the structure of the existing database.
+In that case you should skip the **Edit `prisma/schema.prisma`** section, and instead of the `npx prisma db push` terminal command, use `npx prisma db pull` command to do the inverse: force the prisma schema to match the schema infered by the structure of the existing database.
 This will also generate a new Prisma client.

 - A new database must be created for the purpose of following these Funhouse Atelier examples of database integration in Remix, and except for the "Installing" examples they will all follow a similar pattern, because Prisma standardizes the syntax used to transact with different kinds of databases.
-Where there are differences in the syntax between database types in the following examples, they will be noted in the step-by-step instructions, but otherwise they are the same.
+Where there are differences in the syntax between database types in the following examples, they will be noted in the instructions, but otherwise they are implied to be the same.

 - The `npx prisma db push` terminal command automatically generates a new Prisma client, which will be used as a database adapter in your app code, based on the schema defined in `prisma/schema.prisma`.